JWP Consulting GK

 Everything old is new.

-If you can somehow co-locate your frontend with your backend, and make it pre-render different things based on who is talking to it, you’ve essentially recreated old-school service side rendering.
+You can co-locate your frontend with your backend, and make it pre-render different things based on who is talking to it.
+If you do that, you’re recreating old-school service side rendering.
 And I don’t like that I myself think of it as old-school.
 Some also call this pattern Backend for Frontend (BFF) and the SvelteKit developers are aware of this trend as well.
 Everything old is new, and HTMX seems to be well received.
 Even I spend some evenings staring into a corner thinking, if only I had used HTMX.

-However, using SvelteKit itself is already straying from the norm, and I don’t want to spend my innovation tokens on even less common things.
+Using SvelteKit itself is already straying from the norm, and I don’t want to spend my innovation tokens on even less common things.
 I also don’t intend to rewrite the backend in SvelteKit.
 Django’s batteries-included approach works well for me.
 Reviewing all the CSRF security options before the migration reminded me of how well this approach works.
-Switching to SvelteKit would require me to re-evaluate every single security issue from scratch.
+Switching to SvelteKit would require me to re-test every single security issue from scratch.

-Instead, I will just embrace SvelteKit’s server side rendering (SSR).
-Reviewing the Projectify source code you can see how many times I’ve disabled SSR, and how many opportunities for optimizing page load times present themselves.
+Instead, I embrace SvelteKit’s server side rendering (SSR).
+Reviewing the Projectify source code you can see how many times I’ve turned off SSR, and how many opportunities for optimizing page load times present themselves.

 Caddy

-The crucial thing with serving an SSR-based frontend is that some requests will still go to the backend and that SvelteKit and its adapter-node themselves are not suited to handling incoming requests from the web.
+Here’s the crucial thing with serving an SSR-based frontend: some requests still go to the backend and SvelteKit and adapter-node.
+These by themselves aren’t suited to handling incoming requests from the web.

 The solution is to place a reverse proxy in front of frontend/backend and route requests accordingly.
 A reverse proxy was already needed just for running Django, and Heroku’s integrated routing has performed this role so far.

-I’m quite familiar with Caddy, and given how easy it is to get started working with it, I’ve decided to provision Caddy as the “missing link” to kick off SvelteKit’s server side rendering.
-This allow requests to reach out to the backend when needed, based on the URL matched inside Caddy’s reverse proxy handler.
+I’m familiar with Caddy.
+I’ve decided to provision Caddy as the “missing link” to kick off SvelteKit’s server side rendering.
+Caddy can forward requests to the backend as well, based on the path matched inside Caddy’s reverse proxy handler.

 The advantage when working with this, is that cross-domain cookies become so much easier.
 All requests are served through the same domain.
 Cookies can be set to samesite=Strict.